platform9/PCDDebugger/README.md

 3. **Build the binary:**
    pyinstaller \--onefile \--name PCDdebugger pcddebugger.py

-The final executable will be located in the dist/ directory.
+The final executable will be located in the dist/ directory.# PCDDebugger